t4d-classes/applied-javascript_05162022/angular-app/exercises/exercise-1.md

 Example: ng g c color-tool/components/color-home

-3. In the Car Home component, display a header with an h1 which is populated with a headerText property.
+3. In the Car Home component, display a header with an h1 and static text.

 4. Display the Car Home component beneath the Color Home component within App Component